 The Certified Master Forensic Social Worker, CMFSW® program requires Certified Members to obtain 30 Continuing Education Credits every 3 years.
 Excess credits obtained during that 3 year period will not be applied to the following recertification window.

 Future CEs may be earned through ACFEI's Executive Summits and/or completing tests for the continuing education articles located in The Forensic Examiner®, provided in our online course catalog.

 Steps to becoming a Certified Master Forensic Social Worker, CMFSW®

-Membership with the ACFEI is a requirement to obtain the CMFSW credential.
+Membership with the ACFEI is a requirement for obtaining the CMFSW credential.

 - Hold a Master's degree or higher in social work.

-Before applying, you must complete an evaluation of knowledge to show experience within the field.
+Before applying, you must complete an evaluation of knowledge which shows experience within the field.

 - Must be in compliance with all local ordinances, state laws, and federal regulations.

 You must have no record of disciplinary action from any state, province, or territory licensing or certification board during the past 10 years, nor currently be under investigation.
 You must also have no felony convictions.